This country-specific Q&A provides an overview to merger control laws and regulations that may occur in the United States (US).

 Is mandatory notification compulsory or voluntary?

-Notification under the HSR Act is compulsory for transactions that meet the filing thresholds and are not subject to an exemption.
-The FTC and DOJ do not accept voluntary filings for transactions that do not meet the filing thresholds.
+Under the HSR Act notification is compulsory for transactions that meet the filing thresholds and are not subject to an exemption.

 Is there a prohibition on completion or closing prior to clearance by the relevant authority?
 Are there possibilities for derogation or carve out?

-The HSR Act prohibits closing the notified transaction until expiration or early termination of the HSR waiting period.
-The Act does not permit parties to “carve out” portions of the transaction for closing prior to expiration or early termination of the waiting period.
+Transactions that are subject to the HSR Act are prohibited from closing until expiration or early termination of the waiting period under the HSR Act.
+Parties may not ‘carve out’ portions of the transaction for closing prior to expiration or early termination of the waiting period.

 What are the conditions of the test for control?